qgis/QGIS-Website/content/project/visual-changelogs/visualchangelog40/index.md

 src="images/entries/0804299923000a846f55b0b8fb0b50e19e3893d5.png"
 class="img-responsive img-rounded" />

-This feature was funded by Stadt Frankfurt am Main
+This feature was funded by [City of Frankfurt – Stadtplanungsamt](https://www.stadtplanungsamt-frankfurt.de/about_us_5645.html)

 This feature was developed by [Jean Felder](https://github.com/ptitjano)